Star Wars: The Rise of Skywalker: Theatrical

 Star Wars: The Rise of Skywalker was originally planned to be released in the United States on May 24, 2019, before being pushed back to December 20 swapping release dates with Aladdin.
 It had its world premiere at the Dolby Theatre in Hollywood, Los Angeles, on December 16.
 Unlike most studio films, Disney reportedly did not hold test screenings for The Rise of Skywalker, instead only showing it to Abrams' friends and family, as well as a terminally-ill fan.
 Before the film's release, Disney issued a warning that the scenes with strobe-like flashing lights may trigger photosensitive migraines and seizures.

 Home media

-The Rise of Skywalker was scheduled to be released on Digital HD on March 17, 2020, but was released four days early in the light of the COVID-19 pandemic.
+The Rise of Skywalker was scheduled to be released on Digital HD on March 17, 2020, but was released four days early in light of the COVID-19 pandemic.
 Its DVD, Blu-ray, and 4K Ultra HD release followed on March 31 by Walt Disney Studios Home Entertainment.
 The 4K version of the film was also released in "The Skywalker Saga" Ultra HD Blu-ray box set that same date.
 It was released on Disney+ on May 4, which is reportedly two months ahead of its previously scheduled release date.